gfpkelly1986/milestone-project-heritage-housing-issues/README.md

 ## Business Requirements

+- A fictional individual, Lydia Doe, has received an inheritance from a deceased great-grandfather.

+Included in the inheritance are four houses located in Ames, Iowa, USA.
+Although Lydia has an excellent understanding of property prices in her home country of Belgium, she fears that basing her estimates for property worth on her current knowledge of the Iowan market might lead to inaccurate appraisals.

+What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.

+Lydia needs help if she is to maximize the sales price for the inherited properties.

+She decides to ask a Data Practitioner for help.
+Her reasons for doing so are:

+- A
+    - She doesn't know the worth of the properties and does not want to take the risk of inaccurate pricing estimation,

+    since there is potentially a reasonable amount of money to be made or lost when selling the four properties.

+- B
+     - She is also interested in predicting the sale price from any house in Ames, Iowa in case of future property ownership in that area.

 - Business Requirement 1:

     - The client is interested in discovering how the house attributes correlate with the sale price.